-The product is guaranteed to be free from defects in workmanship and parts for a period of 24 months from the date of purchase.
-Defects that occur within this warranty period, under normal use and care, will be repaired, replaced or refunded at our discretion.
+The product is guaranteed to be free from defects in workmanship and parts for a period of 12 months from date of purchase.
+Defects that occur within this warranty period, under normal use and care, will be repaired, replaced or refunded at our discretion, solely at our option with no charge for parts and labour.
 There will be no returns accepted with products containing fuel.
-The benefits conferred by this warranty are in addition to all rights and remedies in respect of the product that the consumer has under the Competition and Consumer Act and similar Sate and Territory laws.
+The benefits conferred by this warranty are in addition to all rights and remedies in respect of the product that the consumer has under the Trade Practices Act and similar state and territory laws.